dtran421/home-hub/README.md

 So unfortunately, Go + Wails did not work because:

 1. Wails doesn't support cross-compilation yet, so I can't build from Mac to Linux
-2. Wails can't run on the Raspberry Pi for some reason (issues with gcc toolcahin)
+2. Wails can't run on the Raspberry Pi for some reason (issues with gcc toolchain)

 Electron also didn't work because: